-4.3.11 The site is immediately adjacent the settlement of Henlow Camp (Minor Service Centre) and a short distance to Lower Stondon (Large village).
+The site is immediately adjacent the settlement of Henlow Camp (Minor Service Centre) and a short distance to Lower Stondon (Large village).
 These settlements contain a range of facilities and services.
 There are bus services along the A600 adjacent to the site that serve local villages and towns including Hitchin.
 The site is not of high landscape value as noted in the Pirton Lowlands character area assessment.
-The site is clearly contained by the A600 to the west, buildings associated with The Manor to the east and four residential properties and a public footpath along the southern boundary.
-It has a close physical association with the villages to the north emphasised by footpath linkages.
+The site is clearly contained by the A600 to the west, a public footpath (002) and buildings associated with The Manor to the east and four residential properties and a public footpath (001) along the southern boundary.
+It has a close physical association with the settlements of Henlow Camp and Lower Stondon to the north emphasised by road access, the proximity of housing and footpath linkages.
 The site is not contaminated and there is no evidence of significant archaeological remains.
-In terms of achieving the social strand of sustainability the site has the potential to deliver much needed residential development, including affordable housing, in a location which is accessible to everyday services.
+In terms of achieving the social strand of sustainability the site has the potential to deliver much needed residential development, including affordable housing, in a location which is accessible to everyday services and accessible to neighbouring towns and villages via good transport infrastructure.